EarthScope/rover/docs/commands.md

 Start a web server that provides information on the progress of the download manager (the core of the `rover daemon` and `rover retrieve` commands).

 With the default configuration this is started automatically, provided `--no-http` is not used with `rover retrieve` or `rover start`.

+As with the `rover download` command, empty logs are removed on exit to avoid cluttering the log directory.

 ##### Significant Parameters